ZanderThannhauser/zebu/README.md

 1. `!$1`: Unary operator.
 Returns the complement of the given character-set.
 2. `$1 - $2`: Binary operator, not associative.
-If given two Literals, returns a character-set containing all of the characters bewteen the first character literal up-to-and-including the second character literal.
+If given two Literals, returns a character-set containing all of the characters between the first character literal up-to-and-including the second character literal.
 If the first operand is a character-set, it will use the minimum character contained in the set.
 If the second operand is a is character-set, it will use the